 Day 7: Cannes & Theoulé

 Ok, so we stayed for a little longer than a week if you include the Paris stop… Day seven was a very relaxed day where we lounged by the beach and nipped into the sea for a little swim.
-We then headed back to Cannes for a few hours, and went back to down to settle down for another fine dinner in Theoulé (I wish I could remember exactly what I ate each night, I was very surprised to look back at my photos and not find images of everything I ate/drank.)
+We then headed back to Cannes for a few hours and headed to the par 3 golf course for a quick round in the sunshine and went back to down to settle down for another fine dinner in Theoulé (I wish I could remember exactly what I ate each night, I was very surprised to look back at my photos and not find images of everything I ate/drank.)

 Day 8: Theoulé